Boni and Kelly

 Boni and KellyPhoto © Instagram of the artists

-Boni and Kelly is a Cuban musical duo (BNK) known for pop and ballad music, consisting of the brothers Ebblis Mai Valdivia Díaz, better known as El Boni, born in Sancti Spíritus, Cuba, on April 16, 1979, and Kelly Valdivia Díaz, born in Sancti Spíritus, Cuba, on May 17, 1982.
+Boni and Kelly is a Cuban musical duo (BNK) specializing in pop and ballad music, composed of the brothers Ebblis Mai Valdivia Díaz, better known as El Boni, born in Sancti Spíritus, Cuba, on April 16, 1979, and Kelly Valdivia Díaz, born in Sancti Spíritus, Cuba, on May 17, 1982.

-Boni graduated in acting from the National School of Arts in Cuba and made his television debut on the island in a well-known Cuban adventure series, Los Descamisados.
-He was part of the youth music group “Chikcola,” performing pop music, and he also participated in significant musical bands on the island, such as the salsa orchestra “BM Expreso” and the Klimax orchestra led by Giraldo Piloto, which enjoyed great popularity.
-Later, he joined La Charanga Habanera, where he solidified his career as a singer and strengthened his popularity.
-With La Charanga, Boni took part in multiple tours and recorded the albums “Soy cubano, soy popular” and “Charanga Light.”
+Boni graduated in acting from the National School of Art in Cuba and made his television debut on the island in the well-known Cuban adventures, Los Descamisados.
+He was part of the youth musical group “Chikcola,” performing pop music, and was involved in significant musical ensembles on the island, such as the salsa orchestra “BM Expreso” and the Klimax orchestra led by Giraldo Piloto, which enjoyed great popularity.
+He later joined La Charanga Habanera, with whom he solidified his career as a singer and strengthened his popularity.
+With La Charanga, Boni participated in multiple tours and recorded the albums “Soy cubano, soy popular” and “Charanga Light.”

-It was precisely the song written for him by David Calzado, director of Charanga Habanera, that earned him the nickname by which he is known.
-“El Boni,” who “was stunned but had a million friends,” became one of the most popular hits of Cuban timba in the 90s.
+It was precisely the song written for him by David Calzado, the director of Charanga Habanera, that earned him the nickname by which he is known.
+“El Boni,” who “was stunned but had a million friends,” became one of the most popular hits of Cuban timba in the 1990s.

 Later, he joined his brother to form the duo BNK

-Kelly graduated first from the "Samuel Feijóo" professional art school, specializing in folk dance, and then from the Higher Institute of Art as a dancer and teacher of folk dance.
+For her part, Kelly graduated first from the "Samuel Feijóo" professional art school with a specialization in folk dance, and then from the Higher Institute of Art as a dancer and folk dance teacher.

-In her career as a singer, she joined "Klimax," where she took over as vocalist in the spot left by her brother, and later "El Clan," led by Pedro Camacho.
+In her career as a singer, she joined “Klimax,” where she took the place of her brother as the vocalist, and later joined “El Clan” by Pedro Camacho.

 Later, the brothers left the island and settled in Spain.

-In 2014, they returned to Cuba after seven years abroad and premiered Fuera de cobertura on the island.
+In 2014, they returned to Cuba after 7 years abroad and premiered Fuera de cobertura on the island.

-Her song "Vuelve Negra," featured in a compilation of various artists in the album "Caribe Fruto Prohibido" (2007), was one of the biggest hits on Spanish radio that year.
+Her song "Vuelve Negra," featured in a compilation album of various artists titled "Caribe Fruto Prohibido" (2007), was one of the biggest hits played on Spanish radio that year.